Weekly · Bible Stories Meet Data

 "

-I forwarded the Genesis 41 issue to my team's forecasting lead.
+I forwarded the Proverbs 27:23-24 issue to my team's forecasting lead.
 He printed it.
 We rebuilt our quarterly model around it.
 I don't know that he believes in any of it, but the numbers got better.

 RP